“Remove the nest at night time. Wasps are more docile during this time so are less likely to sting”

 Once the fire died down, Scott took a few whacks with a stick and broke up the nest.
 Miraculously none of us was stung.
 We did not stay to finish the brush trimming.

 The next day, the nest pieces lay empty.
 Whew!
 All’s well that ends well!

-Emily is a US Expat in Ecuador.
-She grew up on a Minnesota farm, worked in IT in California's Silicon Valley, then moved to a coastal Ecuador fishing village.
-Emily's goal is to share Ecuador with you, one snippet at a time.
+I am a US Expat in Ecuador.
+I grew up on a Minnesota farm, worked in IT in California's Silicon Valley, then moved to a coastal Ecuador fishing village.
+My goal is to share Ecuador with you, one snippet at a time.
 Topics include attractions, compassion, ecotourism, Ecuador products, everyday Ecuador, and flora and fauna.
-Please let Emily know what you would like to read more about!
+Please let me know what you would like to read more about!